-McConnell: Trump’s Supreme Court nominee ‘will receive a vote on the floor of the United States Senate’
+McConnell: Trump's Supreme Court nominee 'will receive a vote on the floor of the United States Senate'

 FLASHBACK: MCCONNELL VOWS TO FILL A SUPREME COURT VACANCY DURING ELECTION YEAR

 But the nomination and confirmation process for the latest addition to the high court, Justice Brett Kavanaugh, took 89 days total for confirmation.
-It took 57 days from Kavanaughs nomination to his confirmation hearing.
+It took 57 days from Kavanaugh's nomination to his confirmation hearing.

 There are 45 days until Election Day.